 Napkin rings are cylindrical items designed to hold a table napkin or serviette neatly on a dining table.

-Silver napkin rings were first introduced in France in the early 1800’s, and with the increased wealth of the middle class, the use of such pieces rapidly spread throughout Europe and the Western world.
-Historical references first identify napkin rings in America as late as 1865.
+Silver napkin rings began to rise in popularity among the European bourgeoisie from as early as 1800.
+The increased wealth of the middle class increased the use of such pieces throughout Europe and the Western world.
+References to silver napkin rings in American households can be found dating back to 1865.

-Besides silver and silver plate, ivory was also a material of choice during the 19th century.
-This quickly diversified over time, and napkin rings were crafted in materials such as pewter, wood, glass, porcelain and bone.
+Common materials for napkin rings included silver and silver plate.
+Ivory was also a popular choice during the 19th century.
+As the prevalence of napkin rings grew, as did the materials they were crafted from.
+This range eventually included materials such as wood, glass, porcelain and bone.

 Napkin rings are known to be traditional christening gifts.
 In some cultures they have earned the moniker ‘christening bangle’.
 The tradition of gifting napkin rings as christening and wedding presents began in the 19th century.
 This practice continues today, perhaps due to the personal nature of such a gift.